pond/dnd/party_gnog/campaign_5/journals/Gnog: Part 12.md

 "We're making pretty good headway but I don't think we're going fast enough.
 Niv left very strict, very clear instructions on the specifications that we'd need to meet and I haven't been able to get them.
 It has something to do with the way the crystals interact."
 He hesitates - Taz via passive insight picks up, as does Deni, that he doesn't know how much of the rest we know.
 More about whether what he says would make any sense.

 Seeing this, Taz says, "How about we briefly say what we know, at least of the important stuff, so you know if we have context for understanding?"
-We explain about the red crystals, Tesseret - and we find out that his crystals were in fact stolen from the Izzit, not shipped separately; and not just 30 - he's stolen 60 in total.
+We explain about the red crystals, Tesseret - and we find out that his crystals were in fact stolen from the Izzet, not shipped separately; and not just 30 - he's stolen 60 in total.
 That's something which is really holding back Ral's work.
 They need those crystals.

 "Niv set me on the task of a plan B. What we're building here isn't the main plan - what we're building is a contingency.
 I hope we'll never need what we're building..." - we ask what it is.
 He says he'll show us.
 He takes a moment, clears his face of worry - that's why he closed the blinds - and opens them.
 We say he's not alone; we're here to help...
 He says that unless we can make miracles or we're very good at finding people...
 Jace?
 No. **Niv**. **Niv Mizzet is missing!**